fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 ### Installation

-<i>Note: you will need to have have NPM installed.</i>

-I recommend creating a folder structure via Visual Studio Code, see [Automating End-to-End testing with Playwright and Azure Pipelines](https://techcommunity.microsoft.com/t5/azure-architecture-blog/automating-end-to-end-testing-with-playwright-and-azure/ba-p/3883704).
+I found followed this guide- [Automating End-to-End testing with Playwright and Azure Pipelines](https://techcommunity.microsoft.com/t5/azure-architecture-blog/automating-end-to-end-testing-with-playwright-and-azure/ba-p/3883704), I recommend setting up the folder structure using Visual Studio Code (see step 2 of the linked guide.)
+You'll also need an NPM package installed as mentioned in the guide.

 Once the structure is in place the guide is straightforward, note the step 6 'Execute Playwright Test Script' would not work for me, my solution was change directly (in Terminal) to my playwright folder, the run: npm init playwright@latest